Kenneth-Thakur/Sentinel-Monitor/README.md

 ## Core Functionality
 - **Real-time Monitoring:** Automated scraping of global conflict signals from RSS feeds.
-- **SITREP Generation:** A custom NLP engine that reconstructs fragmented news headlines into subject-led tactical SITREPs.
+- **SITREP Generation:** A rule-based NLP engine that reconstructs fragmented news headlines into subject-led tactical SITREPs.
 - **Geospatial Mapping:** A real-time heatmap distribution of global conflict "signals" and risk levels.

 ## How to Run